Making It Easier to Work: What Michigan Should Do on Occupational Licensing

-This Issues and Ideas event will discuss reforms the Great Lakes State has made in the last decade as well as where it can do more.
-The panel will feature Jaimie Cavanaugh of the Institute for Justice, an expert in licensing issues from a national perspective.
-Anne Davis, a psychotherapist who has seen the licensing system up close will also participate, as will Jarrett Skorup, the Mackinac Center’s expert on Michigan’s licensing laws.
+This Issues and Ideas event will discuss reforms Michigan has made in the last decade as well as ideas for further progress.
+The panel will feature Jaimie Cavanaugh of the Institute for Justice, an expert in licensing issues from a national perspective; Anne Davis, a psychotherapist who has seen the licensing system up close; and Jarrett Skorup, the Mackinac Center’s expert on Michigan’s licensing laws.

 Freedom Hall (6th Floor)